vasvir/orthoeman/README.md

 While the plugin was developed initially under the ORTHO-eMAN European Project which was focused on orthopaedic and rehabilitation scopes, we believe that it is generic enough to be useful in a broader scope case and not only for medical doctors.

-The plugin offers the capability of media quizzes on annotated images via the supplied Authoring Tool.
+The plugin offers the capability to create media quizzes on annotated images via the supplied Authoring Tool.

 The students can then take the prepared quizzes using the provided Display tool.